Skip to main content

 The Positive Data:

-• NRG Energy backing provides financial stability
+• NRG Energy financial backing means zero bankruptcy risk

 Common Complaints:

-• Door-to-door sales representatives misrepresenting plan terms
+• Door-to-door sales representatives misrepresenting plan terms or posing as the customer’s current provider

 Finding plans...